devanshbatham/Everything-About-DNS/README.md

 3) The .com server
 4) The authoritative nameserver for that specific domain

-## Explain like I a college student
+## Explain like I a College student

 1. DNS recursor - This is the first server that a DNS query is sent to.
 It could be your ISP's DNS server or a public DNS server like Google or Cloudflare DNS.
 The recursor's job is to make additional queries to resolve the original request from the client.